SanTechIT/CS180PRJ4/README.md

 To run the program: In the Terminal, after compiling, run `javac Main.java`.
 Run `java Main`.

-To run the test cases: In the Terminal, execute the bash script runTestCases.sh that's located in the src folder.
-Alternatively, use IntelliJ to run all the Tests classes.
+To run the test cases: Use IntelliJ to run the test classes for each class.
+The Tests class contains no tests, only utility methods.

 Using IntelliJ is best, since everything should work on it.